top of page

 At 15 meters high, Millomeris is one of the tallest natural waterfalls in Cyprus.
 It is just outside the village of Platres, and the walk to it is about 1.2 km long.
 Most people take around 30 to 40 minutes to reach it.
 The path is not hard, but it can be rocky in places, so good walking shoes are best.

-The waterfall looks different depending on the season.
-In spring, after the rain, it is at its strongest, while in summer the flow is lighter but still worth seeing.
-At the bottom of the waterfall there is a small pool where the water collects.
-Some people dip their feet or even take a quick swim, but the water is very cold, even in the heat.
+The Millomeris Waterfall looks different depending on the season, making it a beautiful place to visit all year round.
+In spring, especially after rainfall, the waterfall is at its strongest and most impressive, while in summer the water flow is lighter but still absolutely worth seeing.
+At the base of the waterfall, a small natural pool forms where the water collects.
+Many visitors enjoy dipping their feet in the refreshing water, and some even take a quick swim, although the water remains very cold even during the warmer months.

-To enjoy it without too many people around, it is best to come early in the morning or outside the busy summer weekends.
+To enjoy the waterfall without the crowds, it is best to visit early in the morning or outside the busy summer weekends, when the trail is quieter and more relaxing.

 Comments